The Kerri Hall Fellowship for Performing Arts

 Funding is based on approximately 3 months of work in the Library.
 This can be either continuous or broken up over the year, and you’ll have access to your office for the full 12 months.
 You must live in regional Victoria to apply.
 Please note that there is no additional funding for travel or accommodation for regional Fellows.

 About Kerri Hall

-Kerri Hall, was a librarian at the State Library of Victoria from 2001 until 2017.Highly respected for her extensive knowledge of the Library’s theatre and performing arts collection Kerri raised the profile of this collection and greatly enhanced access to it through extensive cataloguing and digitisation projects.
-Kerri was born and raised in the Victorian Mallee district and remained deeply connected to this region
+Kerri Hall was a librarian at State Library Victoria from 2001 until her death in 2017.
+Kerri was highly respected for her extensive knowledge of the theatre and performing arts collection.
+She raised the profile of this collection and improved access to it through cataloguing and digitisation projects.
+Kerri was born and raised in the Victorian Mallee district and was deeply connected to the region throughout her life.

 About Christopher Baker

 The fellowship is generously endowed by the estate of Dr Christopher Baker.
 It was Christopher’s wish to establish a fellowship in the name of his late partner Kerri Hall, to celebrate her contribution to the Library.